-Brandon Langley and his wife Anne Marie have been serving the St. Rose Community since January of 2016.
-Brandon was sent out of FBC Kenner to start a new Gospel work in St. Rose.
-As of October of 2017, they became parents of their first-born son, Owen Nehemiah Langley.
-Brandon has received his B.A. in Christian Studies from Truett-McConnell University and his M.Div. from New Orleans Baptist Theological Seminary.
-He has a passion for the preaching of God’s Word, the shepherding of God’s church, and the raising up of future ministry leaders.
+Brandon and his wife Anne Marie have been serving the St. Rose Community since January of 2016 when they were sent out of FBC Kenner to start a new church in St. Rose.
+Since moving to St. Rose, they had their first son, Owen Nehemiah Langley in 2017.
+Brandon holds a B.A. in Christian Studies from Truett-McConnell University, a M.Div. from New Orleans Baptist Theological Seminary, and is currently working on his Doctorate of Ministry from Southern Seminary.
+Brandon has a passion for preaching of God’s Word, shepherding God’s church, and raising up of future ministry leaders.
 He serves as a full-time staff pastor of St. Rose Community Church.

 Our church is deacon served.
 These men and women were affirmed by our congregation as having met the spiritual qualifications as outlined in 1 Timothy 3 and have been appointed to serve our church family over a variety of service oriented ministries.